Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 This analysis focuses on comparing January and December in terms of total sales and profit over four consecutive years.
 The goal is to uncover end-of-year performance trends and post-holiday effects.

 January 2011:

 Sales: $98,899 | Profit: $8,322 | Orders: 216

 December 2011:

 Sales: $333,926 | Profit: $40,648 | Orders: 620

+Analysis:

-Analysis: December sales and profit more than tripled those of January, showing strong holiday season demand.
+December sales and profit more than tripled those of January, showing strong holiday season demand.
 High profitability suggests not just more sales, but likely higher margin products.

 January 2012:

 Sales: $135,781 | Profit: $10,402 | Orders: 260

 December 2012:

 Sales: $338,257 | Profit: $32,951 | Orders: 628

+Analysis:

-Analysis: December’s revenue and profit nearly tripled that of January.
+December’s revenue and profit nearly tripled that of January.
 High order volume and consistent margin performance reinforce seasonal patterns.

 January 2013:

 Sales: $199,186 | Profit: $26,811 | Orders: 345

 December 2013:

 Sales: $405,454 | Profit: $50,203 | Orders: 825

+Analysis:

-Analysis: Although January 2013 sales were higher than previous years, December still outpaced it by over 60% in sales, maintaining the seasonal performance gap.
+Although January 2013 sales were higher than previous years, December still outpaced it by over 60% in sales, maintaining the seasonal performance gap.

-Analysing the evolution of total sales, profit, and order volume over the course of 2014 (the most recent year).
+# Analysing the evolution of total sales, profit, and order volume over the course of 2014 (the most recent year).
 Identifying trends, seasonal peaks, and business performance patterns.

 Q1: A slow start

-January
+January:

 Sales: $241,269 | Profit: $28,001 | Orders: 450

-February
+February:

 Sales: $184,837 | Profit: $19,752 | Orders: 385

-March
+March:

 Sales: $263,101 | Profit: $37,357 | Orders: 530

 Analysis: